-Dr John Killeen (2014 - 2019)
+Dr John Killeen (2014 - 2019) (2019 - 2024)

 Dr John Killeen is an engineer and a native of Co Roscommon who became an Honorary Freeman of Galway City in 2012.
-His career spans working with Local Government with a multi-national construction company (which built the Grand Canal tunnel in Dublin in 1973) and seven years with Shell International subsidiary.
-Dr Killeen was President Engineers Ireland 1995-1996 and founding President of the Academy of Engineering in Ireland in 1996-1998.
-He is a retired CEO of Colas Group in Ireland and a retired managing director of Cold Chon Galway Ltd.
+His career spans working with Local Government with a multi-national construction company that built the Grand Canal tunnel in Dublin in 1973 and seven years with Shell International subsidiary.
+Dr Killeen was President of Engineers Ireland 1995-1996 and was founding President of the Academy of Engineering in Ireland in 1996-1998.
+He is a retired CEO of Colas Group in Ireland and retired Managing Director of Cold Chon Galway Ltd.

-Prof. Patricia Barker (2013 - 2018)
+Prof. Patricia Barker (2013 - 2018) (2018 - 2023)

-She served as Chairman of the Institute of Chartered Accountant’s Accounting Committee for eight years and on the Council of the Institute of Chartered Accountants for four years in the 1990s.
-She is currently a member of the Council.
-She represented Ireland on the Accounting Standards Board in London for nine years.
-She chaired the expert group reporting to the European Union on the role, structure and functions of the European Court of Auditors.
-She had several tours of duty as Election Supervisor for the OSCE in Bosnia-Herzegovina, Republica Serpska, South Africa, Kosovo, Kazakhstan and Belarus.
+She served as Chairman of the Chartered Accountants' Accounting Committee for twenty years and was a member of the Council of Chartered Accountants for four years in the 1990s and again for five years in the 2010s.
+She represented Ireland on the Accounting Standards Board in London for nine years and chaired the expert group reporting to the European Union on the role, structure and functions of the European Court of Auditors.
+She had several tours of duty as Election Supervisor for the Organisation for Security and Cooperation in Ireland (OSCE) in Bosnia-Herzegovina, Republica Serpska, South Africa, Kosovo, Kazakhstan, Montenegro, Malawi and Belarus.

 Dermot Clohessy B.Sc Eng (2015 - 2020)

-Dermot was a member and a subcommittee chairman of the Development Task Force established to support the implementation of 'Harnessing Our Ocean Wealth' - an integrated marine plan for Ireland.
+Dermot was a member and a sub-committee chairman of the Development Task Force established to support the implementation of Harnessing Our Ocean Wealth – an integrated marine plan for Ireland.

 Dr. Berna Grist B.L.
-(2016 - 2021)
+(2015 - 2018) (2018 - 2023)

 Dr. Berna Grist B.L., a barrister and chartered town planner, is Adjunct Professor in the School of Architecture, Planning and Environmental Policy at University College Dublin.
 She holds a PhD from the University of Ulster on The Legislative and Regulatory Framework for Development in the Republic of Ireland and has published widely in the fields of planning and environmental law, public policy and governance.
 Together with the late James Macken SC, she co-edited the Irish Planning Law Factbook (2003), which she continues to update annually, and in 2012 she published the second edition of An Introduction to Irish Planning Law.